calvinmclean/goblin/README.md

 2. Goblin Runner
     - This component wraps a compiled Go plugin (`*.so` file).
 It handles the HTTP request to get an allocated IP and register the subdomain
     - This part is not strictly necessary since an application can be implemented to request an IP on its own.
 This method allows user applications to exist without any imports or specific handling related to domains and IPs

+The `goblin` CLI is used to run the server, execute plugins, and use the server's API to register fallback routes and docker domains.

 ### Diagram